wiredmerlin/predicting_star_ratings/README.md

-# Predicting Star Reviews for Musical Instruments with NLP
+# Predicting Star Rating Reviews for Musical Instruments with NLP

 Challenge:
 To be able to predict if a given review text would classify as a 0 to 5 star review based on the review dataset available.